Super-NES/beautiful-jekyll/index.md

 **Better Connection Distribution**

-The first being to further improve connection distribution for users in the network.
-A possible we are entertaining is have newcomers connect to more than one person initially.
-This will prevent collaborators from falling into limbo if one of their connections drop and force them to find a new peer.
+The first thing to further improve would be the connection distribution for users in the network.
+A possibility we are entertaining is to have newcomers connect to more than one person initially.
+This will prevent collaborators from falling into limbo if one of their connections drops and forces them to find a new peer.

 **Mass insertions and deletions**

 Right now our CRDT can only insert and delete one character at a time.
-Being able to add or remove chunks of text at once will drastically improve overhead and improve the efficiency of larges cuts and pastes.
+Being able to add or remove chunks of text at once will drastically improve overhead and improve the efficiency of large cuts and pastes (as well as uploads).

 **Automatic testing for P2P network**